 I was working my “a…” off for 3 weeks, 12 to 15 hour days, but did not get paid a single dollar!
 Not a cent!

-I got alarmed when they told me from start that they pay out salaries every 2nd week, and I still had not gotten any payout the 3rd week.
+I got alarmed when they told me from the start that they pay out salaries every 2nd week, and I still had not gotten any payout the 3rd week.

 I did not like how they were running the company or treated their customers, so this together with my invisible paycheck, made me take the decision to quit the job.

-I tried hard to collect my earnings that I deserved from those 3 weeks of HARD work.
+I tried hard to collect the earnings that I deserved from those 3 weeks of HARD work.
 I was told every time that the money was going to be deposited into my account later the same day we spoke, but it never happened.

 And let me tell you, I spoke and emailed the manager several times with only empty promises.
 You can say that I did not get the best feeling of the work mentality in Miami after this first experience.

 However, shame on the person who gives up!

 I was back on my feet soon again, with way better adventures and possibilities.
 Every little miss-happening has taken me where I am today, running 3 businesses online.